Mount_Arrowsmith

 From being a student at VIU to becoming a full-time employee at MABRRI, Jenica has gained a variety of experience in supporting, leading, and promoting interdisciplinary research.
 Jenica helps oversee the development, execution, and completion MABRRI’s research projects.
 She also has a role in engaging with partner organizations, supervising staff, and knowledge dissemination.
 Jenica currently holds a Bachelor of Science, with a major in Geoscience.

-Courtney Vaugeois, Special Projects Coordinator
+Courtney Vaugeois, Engagement and Education Coordinator

 Sonal Deshmukh, Planning Project Coordinator